-Students interested in a career in nursing may complete a bachelor degree in any subject along with completing specific prerequisites.
+Students interested in a career in nursing may pursue a bachelor degree in any subject along with specific prerequisites.
 They then enter an Accelerated Nursing Program which allows students to earn the Bachelor of Science in Nursing (BSN) degree in one year.
 Students may also elect to pursue a direct-entry Master of Science in Nursing (MSN) via a BSN-MSN combined program.
-Students should gain a thorough understanding of the profession through hospital volunteerism and/or working as a Certified Nursing Assistant or Home Health Aide/Presonal Care Assistant.
-A competitive score on the GRE may be required from some master-level programs.
-Students should work with the Pre-Med Advisor as soon as possible after deciding on nursing to select appropriate coursework based on their schools of interest.
+A competitive score on the GRE may be required for some master-level programs.
+Students should gain a thorough understanding of the profession through hospital volunteerism and/or working as a Certified Nursing Assistant, Home Health Aide, or Personal Care Assistant.
+Students should work with the Pre-Health Advisor as soon as possible after entering the pre-nursing pathway to select appropriate coursework based on their schools of interest.
 In addition to the information in this section, please check the general information at the pre-medical and pre-health section of the catalog.

 Recommended Pre-Nursing Courses

-Academic admission requirements vary somewhat by school.
+Academic admission requirements vary by school.
 The following coursework prepares students to apply to multiple programs.
-(Note that some prerequisites may need to be completed through our WNY cross-registration program.)
+Note that some prerequisites may need to be completed through our WNY cross-registration program.